rana14ce/CPTu_Vs_predictor_for_Dhaka/README.md

-# Vs predictor from CPTu for Dhaka Soil
+# Vs predictor from CPTu data for Dhaka Soil
 Machine learning tool to predict Vs from CPTu data using LGBM-AL-4F for Dhaka soil.
 Please visit the link to use https://cptuvs.streamlit.app/